webconsulting/aisuite/README.md

-The objective of this project is the installation in a single command of a suite of tools for using IA.
+Commands for install suite of local tools for using AI
-The project installs a flowise app and a stable diffusion web UI to use.
-All tools are local!
-So you can use them Offline and stay cool with your personal data.

 # Requirement